MainulDip/AndroidDevStudy/android-app-fundamentals-2-Layouts.md

 }
 ```

-### Design Pattern Common:
-* Adapter: Adapter is a design pattern that adapts the data into something that can be used by RecyclerView.
-Usually adapter fetch data from a datastore/databases and format the data to feed the ui/recyclerview.

-* ViewHolders: RecyclerView doesn't interact directly with item views, but deals with ViewHolders.
-A ViewHolder represents a single list item view in RecyclerView, and can be reused when possible.
-A ViewHolder instance holds references to the individual views within a list item layout (hence the name "view holder").
-This makes it easier to update the list item view with new data.
-View holders also add information that RecyclerView uses to efficiently move views around the screen
-* LayoutInflater: inflate an XML layout into a hierarchy of view objects.
-Or simply it converts xml layout file into a view object.

 ### Layout placeholder text/images:
 Use "xmlns:tools="http://schemas.android.com/tools" namespace and assaign text or image using "tools:text="Place Holder Text" or "tools:src="@drawable/placeholderimage"